Poetry slam: History

-American poet Marc Smith is credited with starting the poetry slam movement at the Get Me High Lounge in Chicago in November 1984.
+Marc Smith is credited with starting the poetry slam movement at the Get Me High Lounge in Chicago in November 1984.
 In July 1986, the original slam moved to its permanent home, the Green Mill Jazz Club.
 In 1987, the Ann Arbor Poetry Slam was founded by Vince Keuter.
 In August 1988, the first poetry slam held in New York City was hosted by Bob Holman at the Nuyorican Poets Cafe.

 In 1990, the first American National Poetry Slam took place at Fort Mason, San Francisco.

-Today, there are regular poetry slam competitions all around the globe.

 While slam poetry has often been ignored in traditional higher learning institutions, it slowly is finding its way into courses and programs of study.
 For example, at Berklee College of Music, in Boston, slam poetry is now available as a minor course of study.

 Format

 Different formats of poetry slams exist throughout the world.
 Generally, however, in a poetry slam, members of the audience are chosen by a master of ceremonies (MC) to act as judges for the event, though scoring can also be done by the audience.
 After each poet performs, a score is awarded to the performance.
 Scores generally range between zero and ten.
+Usually, five judges are selected who have no connection to the performers.

 Before the competition begins, the host will often bring up a "sacrificial" poet, whom the judges will score in order to calibrate their judging.
+This poets score is then disregarded and they do not compete in any further rounds.

 A single round at a standard slam consists of performances by all eligible poets.
 Most slams last multiple rounds, and many involve the elimination of lower-scoring poets in successive rounds.
 An elimination format might run 8–4–2; eight poets in the first round, four in the second, and two in the last.
 At the end of the slam, the poet with the highest number of points earned is the winner.
+Typically, the highest available score in a round is 30.0, with the highest and lowest scores being dropped to eliminate potential outlying scores.

-Props, costumes, and music are typically forbidden in slams, which differs greatly from its immediate predecessor, performance poetry.
+Props, costumes, and music are typically forbidden in slams, though poets are allowed to sing small portions of a song in their work, which differs greatly from its immediate predecessor, performance poetry.

 Other rules for slams include enforcing a time limit, after which a poet's score may be docked based on how long the poem exceeded the limit for.
-The time limit is usually around three to four minutes.
+The time limit is usually around three to four minutes, with the standard being a three minute time limit with a ten second grace period before point deductions begin.

 In an "Open Slam", the most common slam type, competition is open to all who wish to compete, given the number of slots available.
+Sign up usually begins a half hour before the slam.
 In an "Invitational Slam", only those invited to do so may compete.